mehulsingh750-dev/University/BIOL 1101/Chapter 11.md

 - DNA
 	- The genetic material of all living organism
-- Griffiths Exeperiments (1928)
+- Griffiths Experiments (1928)
+	- Observation
-	- Obser
+		-